HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Show that you can start the API using the MongoDB database
 - Show that you can access the API on port 3000 on the VM
 - Show that you optimized the Docker image size
+- Show the containers in the Portainer dashboard
 - Show that the tests are passing
 - Show your lab report and cheat sheet!
 It should contain screenshots of consecutive steps and console output of commands you used.